French fries: United Kingdom

 The standard deep-fried cut potatoes in the United Kingdom are called chips, and are cut into pieces typically between 10 and 15 mm thick.
 They are occasionally made from unpeeled potatoes (skins showing).
 British chips are not the same thing as potato chips (an American term); those are called "crisps" in the UK and some other countries.
 In the UK, chips are part of the popular, and now international, fast food dish fish and chips, as well as many other dishes.
-In the UK, the name chips are not the same as French fries: chips are more thickly cut than French fries, and they can be cooked once or multiple times at different temperatures.
+In the UK, "chips" are not the same as French fries: chips are more thickly cut than French fries, and they can be cooked once or multiple times at different temperatures.
 From 1813 on, recipes for deep-fried cut potatoes occur in popular cookbooks.
 By the late 1850s, at least one cookbook refers to "French Fried Potatoes".

 The first commercially available chips in the UK were sold by Mrs 'Granny' Duce in one of the West Riding towns in 1854.
-A blue plaque in Oldham marks the origin of the fish-and-chip shop, and thus the start of the fast food industry in Britain.
+A blue plaque in Oldham marks the origin of the fish-and-chip shop and the start of the fast food industry in Britain.
 In Scotland, chips were first sold in Dundee: "in the 1870s, that glory of British gastronomy – the chip – was first sold by Belgian immigrant Edward De Gernier in the city's Greenmarket".
 In Ireland the first chip shop was "opened by Giuseppe Cervi", an Italian immigrant, "who arrived there in the 1880s".
 It was estimated in 2011 that in the UK, 80% of households bought frozen chips each year.
 Although chips were a popular dish in most Commonwealth countries, the "thin style" French fries have been popularised worldwide in large part by the large American fast food chains such as McDonald's and Burger King.